Diabetes, Cholesterol, Blood Pressure and Life Extension

-Once you begin to explore the world of herbs and supplements that relate to the symptoms of bad diet, you soon discover that there are literally dozens and dozens of them.
-But after experimenting for a number of months with all of them, I eventually began to focus on a combination of just four.
-The value of this particular combination lay in the fact that each of the ingredients addresses the key problems through entirely different mechanisms – thus not just reinforcing each other's benefits, but actually amplifying them.
-The bottom line is that it became quickly evident that the effect of this combination was far greater than the sum of its parts (as significant as that sum was).
+Once you begin to explore the world of herbs and supplements that theoretically ameliorate the symptoms of bad diet, you soon discover that there are literally dozens and dozens of them.
+But after experimenting for a number of months with all of them, you learn that you can focus on a combination of just four.
+The value of this particular combination lies in the fact that each of the ingredients addresses the key problems through entirely different mechanisms -- thus not just duplicating each other's benefits, but actually complementing and amplifying them.
+The bottom line is that it becomes quickly evident that the effect of this combination is far greater than the sum of its parts (as significant as that sum is).

-Unfortunately, figuring out what ratio to use when combining these ingredients was not easy since no one else had worked with this combination before, and there were no studies to base any decisions on.
-That left only one alternative – trial and error with multiple variations, combined with rigorous testing.
-After months of playing with the formula and months of tweaking, I was able to determine an optimum formulation of:
+Unfortunately, figuring out what ratio to use when combining these ingredients is not easy since there is no historical data using this combination, and there are no studies to base any decisions on.
+That leaves only one alternative -- trial and error with multiple variations, combined with rigorous testing.
+After months of playing with the formula and months of tweaking, optimum ratios were determined.

 - Nopal cactus